Calcrete Field Trip - Hendricks Road at Eagle Lakes, WA (Revised Nov 2022)

 GPS: 46.674414, 119.151598

-Hendricks Road site - An anomalous island-remnant of bedded alluvium sits within a major scabland just downstream of a cataract.
+Hendricks Road site - An anomalous remnant of bedded alluvium sits within a major scabland just downstream of a cataract.
+The brown beds do not appear to rest on a scabland surface, rather a pre-glacial stream channel incised in basalt.
 Floods from Othello Channels moved west and south across the map, exiting to Ringold Coulee and the Columbia Valley.

-Outcrop Summary - Three tidy roadcuts along Hendricks Rd at Bailie Creek expose an island bedded sediment atop the Eagle Lakes scabland surface.
-Five nondescript, gray-brown sandstone-mudstone beds composed of locally-derived basaltic sediment contain weathered basalt cobbles, fossil cicada burrows, and Bk soil profiles (Stage I-II caliche).
-The beds overlied the 10.5 Ma Elephant Mountain basalt, one of the youngest flows in the CRBG, and show no evidence of being baked by an overriding basalt flow (not an interbed).
+Improbable Outcrops - Three tidy roadcuts along Hendricks Rd at Bailie Creek expose a remnant island of bedded sediment atop the Eagle Lakes basalt.
+Five nondescript, gray-brown sandstone-mudstone beds composed of locally-derived basaltic sediment contain weathered basalt cobbles, fossil cicada burrows, and Bk soil profiles (Stage I-III caliche).
+The beds rest atop the 10.5 Ma Elephant Mountain basalt, one of the youngest flows in the CRBG, and show no evidence of being baked by an overriding basalt flow (not an interbed).
 A yellow-green zone of weathered basalt (20 cm-thick) occurs below the beds and atop hard basalt.
 The beds lie unconformably atop the weathered zone.
 Three beds have Bk soil profiles, the thickest of which is developed in the uppermost bed.
 Soil development and insect burrowing indicates time passed between the deposition of each bed.
 The dry cataract in the distance is now filled by an unnamed pond, the southernmost of the Eagle Lakes potholes.

-Depositional setting - The brown beds are alluvial deposits either of a low order stream network draining the western Palouse Slope/Wahluke Slope or are shallow overbank deposits of a broad, contiguous floodplain at the confluence of the ancestral Columbia River and other large tributaries from the east.
-Pre-Wisconsin floodwaters appear to have removed most of the Ringold cover from atop the Elephant Mountain basalt and initiated scouring of the Eagle Lakes surface and Ringold Coulee downstream (>200 ka).
-Flooding ceased for a time, then returned later during the Late Wisconsin (<20 ka, Missoula flood cycle).
+Depositional setting - The brown beds are alluvial deposits a low order stream network draining the western Palouse Slope/Wahluke Slope and emptying to a broad, contiguous floodplain of the ancestral Columbia River.
+Pre-Wisconsin floodwaters appear to have removed most of the Ringold cover from atop the Elephant Mountain basalt with inititial scouring of the Eagle Lakes surface.
+Flooding here likely initiated hundreds of thousands of years ago.
+Flooding ceased for a time, then returned later during the Late Wisconsin (<20 ka, Missoula flood cycle), though routing of floodwaters may have changed (more from east, less from north).

 Calcrete armor and Pliocene cicada - The fact that these fine-grained sediments, preserved immediately downstream of a sizable cataract now filled by a small lake, exist here at all is amazing.
 The sediments somehow escaped removal by repeated energetic megafloods flowing through Eagle Lakes-Ringold Coulee trough to the Columbia Valley.
-Were they protected by a bedrock knob that is now gone or did the calcrete function as armor?
-These beds resemble dark brown alluvial sediments exposed at Lind Coulee, White Trail, and Saddle Mountains.
+Were they protected by a bedrock knob that is now gone or were the hydraulics favorable to retaining them or did the calcrete function as an armor?
+The beds resemble brown alluvial sediments exposed at Lind Coulee, White Trail, and Saddle Mountains.
 Fossil cicada burrows indicate each bed dried out after it was deposited.
-Today's water table is raised artificially by the Columbia Basin Irrigation Project, filling the nearby pothole lakes.
 Important to note that these are Pliocene cicada, not Pleistocene cicada.
 Pleistocene cicada fossils, which are very common and produce identical trace fossils, are closely associated with dryland sagebrush plant communities.
-Pliocene cicada are not often mentioned in literature of Eastern Washington (i.e., articles on Palouse Loess, but are helpful in understanding the region's paleoclimate between 5.3 and 2.6 million years ago.
+Pliocene cicada are not often mentioned in literature of Eastern Washington (i.e., articles on Palouse Loess), but are helpful in understanding the region's paleoclimate between ~7 and 2.6 million years ago.
+A thicker caliche developed at the top of the stack than at lower levels; its likely Pleistocene.
+Today's water table is raised artificially by the Columbia Basin Irrigation Project, filling the nearby pothole lakes.

-Bk horizons - Stage II+ caliche profile at top of Bed 5 indicates an age considerably older than the Missoula cycle.
+Bk horizons - Stage III caliche profile at top of Bed 5 indicates an age considerably older than the Missoula cycle.
 Beds below are Pliocene.
+There's a thin diatomite in the stack too, just off camera, discovered by Rene Barendregt in Sept 2023.

-White Trail - At White Trail, a flood-cut, gravel-filled channel is incised into beds of brown, cemented, alluvium identical to those exposed at Hendricks Road and the Saddle Mountains crest.
+Correlative deposits in Quincy Basin - At White Trail, a flood-cut, gravel-filled channel is incised into brown, cemented beds of alluvium identical to those exposed at Hendricks Road.
 The muddy sandstone beds are Pliocene Ringold.
 They contain fossil Bk horizons, cicada burrows, and curious pebbles of dark red opal.
-Bedding dips gently west into Potholes Coulee.
-The gravel is pre-Wisconsin flood deposit.
-A thick, flat-lying calcrete (Stage III+) - thicker and more advanced than at Hendricks Road - overprints both the flood gravel and the older alluvium, making both deposits pre-late Wisconsin in age.
-The calcrete armors a geomorphic surface hundreds of the thousands of years old, likely the same unit found at George Landfill, Winchester Wasteway, and other locations in the region.
+Bedding dips gently in both locations.
+The gravel at White Trail is a pre-Wisconsin flood deposit.
+A thick, flat-lying calcrete (Stage III+) - a bit thicker than at Hendricks Road - overprints both the flood gravel and the older alluvium.
+The calcrete armors a remant geomorphic surface hundreds of the thousands of years old, likely the same unit found at George Landfill, Winchester Wasteway, Paradise Flats, White Bluffs, and numerous other locations underlain by calcrete ledges.

 Saddle Mountains crest - Identical brown beds with cicada burrows occur atop a <1m-thick orange weathered zone with white, horizontal stringers that caps the Elephant Mountain basalt (10.5 Ma).
 This is the locally preserved base of the Ringold Fm.
-Some 20m more Ringold section lies above.
+As much as 20m more Ringold section lies above.

-Saddle Mountains crest - The brown beds have Bk horizons developed to the same degree as at Hendricks Rd.
+Saddle Mountains crest - The brown beds have Bk horizons of similar thickness and developed to the same degree as at Hendricks Rd.
 The weathered zone, alluvium, and soil profiles parallel the surface on the underlying basalt.

 Links to Other Stops: